Adrianne Wortzel: Career

 Wortzel has earned several grants and awards in the course of her work, including the National Science Foundation Award for the Robotic Renaissance Project.
 She has also had her work featured in many art publications, including Margret Lovejoy's Digital Current: Art in the Electronic Age and Frank Popper's From Technological to Virtual Art, and has been published in major art journals, including Leonardo in 2007.
 Wortzel was an Eyebeam Resident in 2008.

 Installations

-Her 2001 installation Camouflage Town was shown in the group exhibition Data Dynamics at the Whitney Museum of American Art, where a robot named Kiru was allowed to inhabit the space of the museum and interact with museum visitors both directly and remotely.
-Another work by Wortzel, Eliza Redux, was launched on the Whitney Museum's website in 2005.
-The installation took Joseph Weizenbaum's artificial intelligence program ELIZA program and embodied it in a physical robot's form installed in Wortzel's East Village apartment in New York.
+Her 2001 installation Camouflage Town was included in the group exhibition Data Dynamics at the Whitney Museum of American Art, where a robot named Kiru was allowed to inhabit the space of the museum and interact with museum visitors both directly and remotely.
+Her Gate Page for Eliza Redux, was launched on ARTPORT onn the Whitney Museum's website in 2005.
+Eliza Redux was an installation which took Joseph Weizenbaum's artificial intelligence program ELIZA program and embodied it in three physical robot's forms installed at StudioBlue at New York City College of Technology in Brooklyn.
 Participants interacted with the robot through online sessions.
 The Holden Luntz Gallery has an on-line exhibition of her work.
 Other installations included: